 Returning students: Go to www.studentloans.gov and check to see if your MPN needs to be updated.

-It generally takes about a week for the loan to be processed through the Federal government.
+It generally takes a few weeks for the loan to be processed through the Federal government.
 The UTS Bursar will credit your account with your loan amount, deduct the UTS costs, and issue you a check for any remaining amount.

 Loan Disbursement and Processing Policy

-A private company hired by UTS handles all student Federal loans, including originating and disbursing funds from the DOE for each student.
+A private company hired by UTS handles all student Federal loans, including originating and disbursing funds from the Department of Education (DOE) for each student.
 The UTS Financial Aid Office together with FA Solutions determines when a student has met all eligibility requirements for the disbursement of financial aid funds.

 All Loan funds will be disbursed via hard copy check by the UTS Finance Office.

-It often takes several days or longer for UTS to receive the funds after the certification process begins.
+It takes a few weeks for UTS to receive the funds after the certification process begins.

 Please note, there is a processing time for all funds that come into UTS.
 UTS will have your funds on your ledger within 3 days of receiving the funds from the DOE.
 Students will be notified by the Financial Aid Office when to come to receive their loan.